AtticusDotOne/Documentation/glossary.md

 **Court**

-1. (legal) A state-established forum or venue in which a case is decided.
+1. (legal) A state-established forum or venue in which a case is decided; a.k.a.: courtroom.
+Ex: *I'll see you in court.*
+1. (legal) A proceeding held in a courtroom.
+Ex: *This court is adjourned.*
+1. (legal) The authority in the court proceeding.
+Ex: *If it pleases the court, I will move for dismissal.*

 **Credentials**